golang/mock/README.md

 ```

 If you use `mockgen` in your CI pipeline, it may be more appropriate to fixate
 on a specific mockgen version.
+You should try to keep the library in sync with
+the version of mockgen used to generate your mocks.

 ## Running mockgen